19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (g) provide for the withdrawal of any amount paid into a relevant member’s account in the Fund under section 27L(5)(a);

-(h) without prejudice to section 27L(8), provide for the refund of the whole or any part of the premium on the death of a relevant member, and for the circumstances in which no such refund will be made;
+(h) without prejudice to section 27L(8) and the generality of paragraph (db), provide for the refund of the whole or any part of the premium on the death of a relevant member, and for the circumstances in which no such refund will be made;

+[Act 23 of 2012 wef 01/11/2012]

 (i) empower the Board to impose terms and conditions for the purposes of the Scheme;